compas-dev/compas/docs/reference/compas.scene.rst

 .. rst-class:: lead

-This package defines sceneobjects for visualising COMPAS objects.
+This package defines scene objects for visualising COMPAS objects.
-Every object type is paired with a corresponding sceneobject type that is capable of visualizing the data of the object.
+Every object type is paired with a corresponding scene object type that is capable of visualizing the data of the object.
-The sceneobjects are implemented as pluggables, and automatically switch between plugins depending on the contexct in which they are used.
+The scene objects are implemented as pluggables, and automatically switch between plugins depending on the contexct in which they are used.

 Classes